Kingminer7/gdps-switcher/README.md

 - Servers that don't support 2.2 will not work.
 (Will not fix)
 - Event levels only show if server owners set them.
 (Will not fix)
 - Incompatible with SorkoPiko's No Rate Limit (Can not fix)
+- Some mods may not function properly on private servers.
+- Music library may have issues (working on it)